-In addition, for the costs associated with replacing and upgrading the public broadcasting interconnection system, \$55,000,000.
+In addition, for the costs associated with replacing and upgrading the public broadcasting interconnection system and other technologies and services that create infrastructure and efficiencies within the public media system, \$20,000,000.
 (Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act, 2018.)